top of page

 • What causes is she interested in?

 At first read, you might think,"Why should I care about Emily’s values and fears if I am selling a toothbrush unless they are related to toothbrushing?"
-While that question makes sense, to really be able to build a bond with your customers and to meet customers where they are mentally and philosophically (where you believe your values and philosophies align naturally), it’s important that you get to know them as a whole, as opposed to only be interested in their market awareness, intent,and purchase behaviors.
+While that question makes sense, to really be able to build a bond with your customers and to meet customers where they are mentally and philosophically (where you believe your values and philosophies align naturally), it’s important that you get to know them as a whole, as opposed to only be interested in their market awareness, intent, and purchase behaviors.
 If you find that your target audience is worried about the environment and is interested in sustainability and climate action, for example, and that naturally happens to align with your founders’ and business’ values, you might look into building a community around environmental protection or you might decide to switch to sustainable packaging and market your practices so your consumers know to choose you over a competitor on the basis that you align to their values and preferences.

 Another way to dig deeper into customer lifestyle preferences is to zoom into web analytics to see which social media outlets, industry blogs and professional forums your site / social media traffic comes from.
 Then, apply this information to your buyer personas so you can find out where and when to reach them more effectively.

-• Where (electronically) do they shop?
+• Where do they live, work, and play?

 Studying the industry as a whole as well as other competitors in the wider context (e.g. in the case of Taskrabbit, shared economy - and not carpentry - is the industry, where carpenters may very well be included in the competition knowing how popular IKEA furniture assembly ended up becoming for the service) will be critical to what else your customers buy as well as what and why other people who are in your target audience buy.
 E.g. Hellofresh’s customer base are most likely also interested in food delivery from restaurants.
-Hellofresh, therefore, also competes with Ubereats and Doordash, as well as the likes of Blue Apron.
+Hellofresh, therefore, also competes with Ubereats and Doordash, as well as the likes of Blue Apron

 As important as competitive analysis is, it is as important to find your complementors and study their business models.
-For example, if you are Ryan Air, Budget Car Rentals are your complementor.
+For example, if you are Ryan AirBudget Car Rentals are your complementor.
 The people who fly to other destinations often also rent cars.
 Think about what lateral businesses to yours there are and who their customer base is.

 You might ask these questions: